CiscoDevNet/yangsuite/README.md

 - Creates an environment file needed for the yangsuite docker container install.
 - Runs docker-compose up.

-To ensure using the latest release of the YANG Suite Docker container files, from a terminal or PowerShell window, run: git clone https://github.com/CiscoDevNet/yangsuite.git

 Self-signed Certificate for testing
 -----------------------------------